How to clean and sanitize the kennel with the arrival of the heat

 At least once a month (better twice, if the dog sleeps outside or is very active), a complete sanitizing treatment is important:

-• Also clean the hard parts of the kennel, such as plastic or wooden structures, with non-aggressive and easily rinseable products.
+• Clean up even the rigid parts of the kennel, such as plastic or wooden structures, with non-aggressive and easily rinseable products.

-• If the kennel is outside, also wash the floor and surrounding surfaces , especially if made of stone or concrete, where fleas or larvae could nest.
+• If the kennel is outside, It also washes the floor and surrounding surfaces, especially if made of stone or concrete, where fleas or larvae could nest.

-• Use a specific environmental pesticide for kennels , avoiding generic products or disinfectants for human use.
+• Use an environmental pesticide specific for kennels, avoiding generic products or disinfectants for human use.

 Pay attention to the choice of materials